Azure/azure-osconfig/src/modules/securitybaseline/README.md

 ...
 ```

-And then later the placeholder check functions that needs to be completed:
+And then later the placeholder check functions that need to be completed:

 ```C
 static int RemediateEnsureKernelSupportForCpuNx(void)